-In our last blog, we left William and Anne, their four children, and Anne’s parents, Nicholas and Bridget Busby, each carrying a suitcase, aboard the Rose with about 100 strangers.
+In our last blog, we left William and Anne, their four children, and Anne’s parents, Nicholas and Bridget Busby, each carrying a suitcase, aboard the John & Dorothy or the Rose with about 100 strangers.
 They were embarking on a fascinating journey seeking to improve their lives.

 We read that the “push – pull” factor was a strong motivator for our ancestors.
 They were pushed due to economic depression in England and the rest of Europe.
 They were pulled by propaganda and tales of the gold and most importantly the land.

 This was a high-risk journey to be sure, but the chance for improvement and their willingness to gamble, to literally bet their lives on the chance of being able to make a fresh start was compelling.
 Those, like our ancestors, who were prepared to take the risks came.
 And those who could not face those odds stayed home.

 Another motivator for our ancestors to come to America was for religious freedom, to be able to practice their faith as they wished.

 However, the desire for religious freedom did not necessarily mean the desire to have everybody share that freedom.
 Our ancestors were Puritan Congregationalists and in Puritan Massachusetts, members of other faiths were not welcome.
 In Anglican Virginia, it was virtually impossible up to the time of the Revolution for a minister other than Anglican to obtain a license to preach.
 Maryland became a refuge for Catholics.